 c) testing new functions and applications before launching, particularly for the purpose of preventing problems with the functionality of such new things in actual operation, which might worsen the experience with the use of the Website and the Application; the Controller’s legitimate interest here refers to the trouble-free functionality of the provided services; and

 d) prevention of hacking into the Website and the Application and threatening their functionality and security of the processed data; the Controller’s legitimate interest here refers to the trouble-free functionality of the provided services and the data security.

 In the event of registration

 3.2.
 If a user account is created in the Application, the Controller processes the User’s name and contact data, the settings data, and the entered content on the basis of a Contract with the data subjects to be able to keep and administer the user account and provide the relating functionality.
 The legal basis for the processing of personal data is established by creation of the user account (registration).
-Some information in the content entered into the Application (the number of cigarette smoked in a given period, information about the habits relating to smoking cigarettes) is administered by the Controller in compliance with the given consent.
+Some information in the content entered into the Application (the number of cigarette smoked in a given period, information about the habits relating to smoking cigarettes, general information on residence, current employment or entrepreneurship andhighest educational attainment) is administered by the Controller in compliance with the given consent.

 3.3.
 If a user account is created, the Controller processes the User’s identification and contact data, the account settings data, and also any derived data also on the basis of the Controller’s legitimate interest for the purpose of:

 a) acquiring information based on which the Controller will be able to improve the provided services in the future; the Controller’s legitimate interest here refers to the improvements of the provided services; and